SSDBM/2021/calls.md

 Topics of particular interest include, but are not limited to, the following, as they relate to scientific and statistical data management:

+ - Mining and analysis of large-scale databases, especially on new and emerging hardware and environments
+ - Data flow management in high performance computing
+ - Techniques for comparing simulation and experimental data
+ - Cloud computing issues in large-scale data management
-- Modeling of scientific data
+ - Design, implementation, optimization, and reproducibility of scientific workflows
-- Indexing and querying scientific data, including spatial, temporal, and streaming data
+ - Integration and exchange of data, including the federation and management of institutional data repositories
-- Provenance data management
-- Data integration
  - Visualization and exploration of large datasets
-- Spatial, temporal and spatio-temporal scientific data
-- Geographical information retrieval
+ - Information retrieval and text mining
-- Location-aware recommender systems
+ - Knowledge discovery, clustering, graph analysis
+ - Case studies, particularly those at scale-of-consequence for genomics, astrophysics, and high-energy physics
-- Stream data representation and management
+ - Stream data management, e.g., storage, organization, compression, indexing and querying
  - Stream data analysis, e.g., summarization, statistical analysis, pattern matching, pattern discovery, learning, and prediction
-- Design, implementation, optimization, and reproducibility of scientific workflows
-- Security and privacy
-- Cloud computing issues in large-scale data management
-- Information retrieval and text mining
-- System architectures
-- Case studies (e.g., astrophysics, climate, energy, sustainability, biomedicine)
-- Distributed systems and devices
-- Internet of Things data analytics
+ - Modeling and representation of streaming data
-- Smart city applications and services